csbg/BioinformaticsPracticals1/python1.md

 print("The result is", a * b)
 ```

-We store these statements in `product2.py` and execute the program:
+Store these statements in `product2.py` and execute the program:

 ```bash
 python product2.py 35 10
 ```